rexim/rexim.me/posts/liskov-substitution-principle.md

         }
     }

-This approach has several problem.
-The first one is it's some sort of overhead to have width and height for Square since they're always equal.
-It would be better to have only length of edge.
+This approach has several problems.
+First of all, it is some sort of overhead to have `width` and `height` for `Square` since they're always equal.
+It would be better to have only one parameter which represents length of edge.

-The second problem is Square alters one of the Rectangle's properties.
-The property is setter changes only one parameter. `setWidget` changes only `width`, `setHeight` changes only `height`.
-But for Square every setter changes both parameters.
-The code which may use Rectangle probably doesn't even assume that.
+The second problem is `Square` alters one of the `Rectangle`'s properties. `Rectangle`'s setters change only one parameter. `setWidget` changes only `width`, `setHeight` changes only `height`.
+But for `Square` every setter changes both parameters.
+The code which may use `Rectangle` probably doesn't even assume that.
 LSP has been violated!

-It is better to treat Rectangle and Square as different classes.
+It is better to treat `Rectangle` and `Square` as different classes.